 - Applicants must first pass a written test.
 The written test is typically a general aptitude test with 100 questions.
 Applicants have two hours to complete the test.
 The exam breakdown includes:

 - Reading Comprehension

 - Applicants passing the written test will be invited to participate in the task performance test to measure physical ability to perform the essential duties of a firefighter.
 This is a pass/fail test.
 Applicants that do not pass the task performance test are not eligible for hire.

 - Oral-board interviews are conducted to help rank candidates for ride-along purposes.

 - Selected candidates are invited to ride with our full-time crews to help evaluate the candidate's ability to work with others, their motivation, and work ethics.

 - A Chiefs’ interview is the final step in the testing process.

 - Must be twenty-one years of age or older

 - Utah Firefighter Level I Certification (not required at time of application)

-- Utah Basic Emergency Medical Technician Certification.
+- National Registry and Utah Basic Emergency Medical Technician Certification.